olalekan-agbaje/reservations_api/# TODO.md

     [x] Token (if exists) must allow office.delete
     [x] Can only delete their own offices
-    [x] Cannot delete an office that has a reservation
+    [x] Cannot delete an office that has a reservation [x] Delete office images when offic is deleted

     ## Office Photos